 1. Not showing up to meetings.

-Showing up, and showing up on time, sets a good impression.
+Showing up on time, sets a good impression.

 2. Not participating in meetings

 Showing up for a meeting is useless without participating – creating conversations, helping to solve problems, offering advice or lessons on the recent projects, and though it may be difficult, learning to ask the right questions.
 Asking questions for the sake of asking question is not what we are talking about.
 Questions can be used to “clear doubts,” collect information, paraphrase, and continue the conversation.
 Using questions shows the American side that you are listening, participating, curious, eager to learn, and are a team player.